ibexa/documentation-user/docs/personalization/scenarios.md

 A scenario is a configuration that is used to obtain recommendation results.
 It consists of:

-- A content type to be returned as recommendation
+- A Content Type to be returned as recommendation
 - A strategy (set of models) that is used for generating recommendations
 - A filter configuration